pdf-raku/PDF-Font-Loader-raku/docs/PDF/Font/Loader.md

       * `win` Windows platform single byte encoding

-      * `identity-h` a degenerative two byte encoding mode
+      * `identity-h` a two byte encoding mode

     `win` is used as the default encoding for fonts with no more than 255 glyphs. `identity-h` is used otherwise.

-    It is recommended that you set a single byte encoding such as `:enc<mac>` or `:enc<win>` when it known that no more that 255 distinct characters will actually be used from the font within the PDF.
+    It is recommended that you use a single byte encoding such as `:enc<mac>` or `:enc<win>` when it known that no more that 255 distinct characters will actually be used from the font within the PDF.

   * `:$dict`